OCA 2018 Summer intern Video

 Born and raised in the DC/MD/VA area and growing up in a strict, Confucian household, he has always had a very one-dimensional relationship with his Korean and Asian American identities.
 He hopes that, through the policy and advocacy work he engages in, he can build a richer sense of identity and community.

-Madison in an intern at Council for Korean Americans (CKA).
+Jason in an intern at Council for Korean Americans (CKA).

 Meloddy is a rising sophomore at Indiana University majoring in Environmental Management and minoring in Law and Public Policy.
 She is also pursuing a certificate in Peace Corps preparation and global service, along with a certificate for applied research and inquiry.
 She is passionate about environmental justice, especially because natural disasters and heavily polluted areas disproportionally harm low-income and minority communities.
 By pursuing a career that incorporates environmental advocacy, she hopes that she can give back to the AAPI community and those who are experiencing injustice.